joglomedia/LEMPer/README.md

 ```

 ## Nginx vHost Configuration Tool (Ngxvhost)
 This script also include Nginx Virtual Host (vHost) configuration tool to help you add new website (domain) easily.
-Feel the faster Nginx like shared hosting.
+Feel the faster Nginx like a trully shared hosting.
 The Ngxvhost must be run as root (recommended using sudo).

 ### Ngxvhost Usage